Data Integration

 What is Data Integration?

-Data Integration is the strategic practice of integrating data from disparate sources internally and externally of the organization into meaningful and valuable information.
+Data integration is the strategic practice of integrating data from disparate sources internally and externally of the organization into meaningful and valuable information.
 This data can be stored in various ways, such as in a data lake or data warehouse.
 Data integrations help evolve data by improving data content health, improving functional practice integrations, and improving overall data analytics for decision support.

 No data can sit on an island by itself without integration without other data for value.
 Data integration of all the various types and forms of data is essential for organizations to understand their customers, environments, markets, and themselves.